Muyun2023/Delivery-Manager-/README.md

 <!-- TOC -->

 # 📑 Overview
-Developed a Delivery Management System using JavaFX catering to both delivery personnel and recipients.This system ensures prompt delivery notifications, persisting until users confirm receipt.
-It offers a comprehensive package logistics tracking feature, empowering users to monitor their packages in real-time.
-Furthermore, it fosters seamless collaboration with existing delivery companies, optimizing the entire delivery process and enhancing the overall user experience.
+I created a Delivery Management System using JavaFX for delivery folks and recipients.
+It ensures on-time delivery notifications until users confirm receipt.
+You can track packages in real-time and get automatic updates.
+The system also allows you to customize notification preferences, confirm deliveries, and provide feedback to improve the process.
+It's designed to make deliveries smoother and keep users informed.
 ### Preview
 <div align="center">
 <img src="demo/Home.png" width="420">